 - Search engine marketing and other paid traffic – quite often, especially in the early stages of a website lifecycle, new website owners turn to services like Google Adwords to deliver traffic to their site.
 These services are great and can deliver good quality traffic whilst you’re building up your organic search traffic.
 However, make sure you monitor your campaign on a regular basis to make sure you’re not paying over the odds for traffic that you are never going to convert.
 Try not to pay for the keyword terms that are ranking high for you organically; Try to add negative keywords for terms that you don’t want to pay for (e.g. ‘free’, ‘cheap’); Remove keywords that just aren’t converting for you… and remember to set up some tracking on your website so that you know where your conversions are coming from!

 Your involvement should not finish the moment your new website goes live.

 In fact, you’ll most likely ultimately spend more time maintaining and managing it than you spent developing it in the first place.
 So get into the habit of spending time each week (or at least each month) to work through the bits and pieces we’ve mentioned above.

 Perhaps you’d like to read our article on the cost of owning a website.

 If you find the thought of regular maintenance a bit daunting for your new website, you can always ask us to do it for you.
-It doesn’t have to cost a lot, but it will save you a lot of time, as well as giving you the peace of mind knowing that website management experts are looking after your site.
-Just get in touch and we’ll give you a quote.
+It doesn’t have to cost a lot, but it will save you a lot of time, as well as give you the peace of mind of knowing that website management experts are looking after your site.
+Just get in touch through the form at the bottom of this page and we’ll give you a quote.